mheily/jobd/README.md

 Some things are not implemented yet:
 * unloading jobs via launchctl
-* cron functionality - StartInterval, StartCalendarInterval
+* cron emulation via the StartCalendarInterval key
 * file and directory watches - WatchPaths, QueueDirectories
 * restarting jobs if they crash - TimeOut, ExitTimeout, KeepAliveTimeout, ThrottleInterval
 * resource limits - SoftResourceLimits, HardResourceLimits